ericglau/ipfs-deploy/README.md

 ## Components

 ### [ipfs-deploy-maven-plugin](ipfs-deploy-maven-plugin)
 Maven plugin for deploying a Java project to Textile or Fleek buckets.
-Supports archiving to Filecoin.
+Supports archiving to Filecoin for long-term storage.

 ### [wagon-ipfs](wagon-ipfs)
 Maven Wagon extension to allow reading from a repository using `ipfs://` url format.